opennx/nx.server/README.md

 * Seismic (Multicast UDP) messaging for instant view updates, logging, chat….

+## Installation

+### Manual
+In the distant future, installation should be like this:
+1) Install fresh Debian 7.x machine.
+2) Log in as root
+3) Run `wget http://please.nxme.eu -o inst.all && chmod +x inst.all && ./inst.all`
+4) Grab a beer

+### Via Puppet
+.... there will be a day...
+1) Install puppet on fresh Debian 7.x machine
+2) Pray

 ## Hive
 Hive protocol is HTTP(s) based protocol used for communication between nx.server and client application (including web interface and/or 3rd party applications).
-Hive should also serve as playout control proxy (optional).
+Hive can also serve as playout control proxy (optional).

 ### Generic responses